nukopian/DBIx-Squirrel/README.md

-As with the DBI, database queries are crafted with SQL, keeping you close to the data, while processing result-sets can be done cleanly and efficiently with iterators and simple yet powerful transformations.
+As with the DBI, database queries are crafted with SQL, keeping you close to the data, while processing result-sets can be done cleanly and efficiently with DBIx-Squirrel's iterators and transformations.

 Pretty much everything you could do with the DBI can be done in exactly the same fashion with DBIx-Squirrel.
 Its enhancements are progressive